Finn-Lab/MGS-gut/README.md

 ```
 Arguments:

--i : folder containing the genomes to analyse in FASTA format
+-i: folder containing the genomes to analyse in FASTA format
--r : reference file generated with <i>mash sketch</i>
+-r: reference file generated with <i>mash sketch</i>
--s : user-defined name for the database (e.g. refseq)
+-s: user-defined name for the database (e.g. refseq)
--p : user-defined prefix to label the query genomes in the output (e.g. gut)
+-p: user-defined prefix to label the query genomes in the output (e.g. gut)

 <b>Notes:</b>
 - The scripts/ directory needs to be part of your $PATH system variable